Pricing

 Several categories of tools now address this:

-BrandMentions tracks when major AI models update their training data and times placements to maximize inclusion in each knowledge refresh cycle — a capability that matters because AI training data is not static.
+BrandMentions tracks when major AI models update their training data and times placements to maximize inclusion in each knowledge refresh cycle, a capability that matters because AI training data isn’t static.

 Key metrics to track

-The most efficient approach does not treat mentions and backlinks as separate campaigns.
+The most efficient approach doesn’t treat mentions and backlinks as separate campaigns.
 It builds a single editorial placement strategy that produces both.

 Align content, PR, and SEO under one workflow